MacaqueNet/database/README.md

 </h1>

 <h3 style="font-weight:normal" align="center">
-  &nbsp;Welcome to the documentation repository for the MacaqueNet Database.
+  &nbsp;Welcome to the documentation repository for the MacaqueNet Database!
   This README is an overview of the various documents you can find in this repository.&nbsp;
 </h3>

 ---